 The amount of funding available through the scheme varies depending on what payments have been made by energy companies and is reviewed on a quarterly basis in October, January, April and July.
 Eligible charities that have registered interest in the scheme will be notified when funds become available.

-The minimum grant that can be requested is £20,000 and the maximum amount is the lesser of £2 million or the total value of the current fund.
+The minimum grant that can be requested is £20,000 and the maximum grant amount varies depending on the size of the fund available.

 The scheme can fund projects lasting up to two years, can fund 100 per cent of the project cost and can cover revenue and capital measures.

 Applications are made through an online system and closing dates for applications will be determined each quarter.
 Successful projects will be selected by an independent panel of experts.

 Who is eligible to apply?

 The Energy Redress Scheme is open to charitable organisations that support energy customers in England, Scotland and Wales, and Housing Associations that are exempted charities.